 • At least one individual session lasting at least 50 minutes, conducted by an approved provider or affiliate provider at least weekly.

 • At least one sex offender group therapy session lasting at least 80 minutes, conducted by an approved, provider or affiliate provider, at least weekly; until offender moves into the transition phase of treatment.

 • A disclosure polygraph examination for both male and female offenders to establish a baseline for future treatment and evaluation will be completed during the introductory phase (within the first 180 days of initiating treatment) to assess the level of disclosure that has taken place.

 • Additional polygraphs may be completed periodically during treatment to ensure the offender is not violating any court orders, treatment rules and regulations or violating any of the terms and conditions of his probation and/or parole.
 Additional polygraph examinations may be administered to any offender when deemed appropriate by the provider and/or Adult Probation and Parole.

 • 50 hours of psychoeducational classes (a minimum of 5 topics from the following: relapse prevention, assault cycle, thinking errors, relationship skills, and sex education, victim empathy) consisting of at least 10 hours per subject.
 Additional class topics may be addressed based upon individual need, namely: parenting, and stress management, pornography addiction and recovery class.
 Previously completed classes may be accepted to meet this requirement.

 • In addition, the treatment program may require an offender to repeat some or all of these classes if clinically indicated.

 • A compliance polygraph examination will be completed by all offenders prior to the completion of treatment to determine compliance with treatment program rules, court orders, and supervision requirements.

 • A second or more PPG(s) or other sexual interest and/or arousal evaluations will be completed based upon clinical need.
 If a valid PPG in the last two years is accounted for, then a follow up PPG may not be necessary, depending on results.

-• Outpatient treatment will be followed by aftercare, to be determined by the additional needs after the outpatient program is completed.
+• Outpatient treatment will be followed by continued care, to be determined by the additional needs after the outpatient program is completed.